rpazyaquian/personal-site/source/moodjournal/index.html.md

 has_a description String (charlimit: 140-240?)
 has_a datetime Datetime
 has_a Mood
+has_an Energy

 Mood:
+has_a name String(? or will we be going by categories?) has_an intensity Integer

+Energy:
 has_a name String
 has_an intensity Integer

 We will also have to define Users.
 This implies implementing a User model, as well as Sessions!
 Maybe I'll use Devise?

 User: